kun-zhou/forti/README.md

 ## Warning

 This app is work in progress.
 Many bugs are known at this point, and will be resolved as the app progress to its first alpha release.
+Many more features in addition to those shown in the DEMO are being developed as we speak.

 ## Philosophy